 For all its pedigree as the name in animation, Disney Studios’ animated output oscillates between cycles of hit and misses, largely depending on who is running the outfit.
 The studio’s animation department slumped considerably between Walt Disney’s death in 1966 and the 1990s, during which period the studio was releasing approximately only one animated film every three years.
 This turned around with the massive successes of the Academy Award nominated Beauty and the Beast (1991), which heralded a new Disney renaissance that produced hits like Aladdin (1992), The Lion King (1994), Pocahontas (1995), The Hunchback of Notre Dame (1996), Mulan (1998) and Tarzan (1999).
 This brought the Disney name back to box-office prominence and the studio has now been producing one animated film every year most years since 1991.

 The degree of discord grew until the public ousting of Michael Eisner in 2005.
-One of the first tasks of new CEO Robert Iger was to appoint Pixar head John Lasseter as Chief Creative Officer of the studio’s animation department.
+One of the first tasks of new CEO Robert Iger was to appoint Pixar head John Lasseter as Chief Creative Officer of the studio’s animation department (at least up until Lasseter’s ousting over sexual harassment allegations in 2017).
 The change is immediately apparent in the films that have emerged since Lasseter’s appointment with the previous Bolt (2008) being one of the most enjoyable Disney films this side of the 00s.
 This appears to be continuing with The Princess and the Frog here.
 One of Lasseter’s decisions was to reopen the hand-drawn animation department that Eisner had closed down in 2004, citing it as no longer being productive in the era of computer animation, and The Princess and the Frog is the first film to emerge drawn by hand since the turnabout of this decision.

 I did not greet The Princess and the Frog with a high degree of expectation.
 This is largely because it is directed by two of my least favourite Disney directors – John Musker and Ron Clements.
 Musker and Clements started working together on the charming The Great Mouse Detective (1986) and followed this with the enjoyably energetic The Little Mermaid (1989), from where began the Disney renaissance of the 90s.
 Subsequent to that they made the hit Aladdin (1992), which unfortunately paved the way to a regrettable trend that has grown to take over much modern animation and family entertainment – fantasy and fairytale milieus being overrun by hip modern jokes, one-liners and contemporary pop culture references to the considerable detriment of suspension of disbelief.
 Musker and Clements’ subsequent animated films Hercules (1997), Treasure Planet (2002) and the subsequent Moana (2016) embodied this to an even greater extreme.
 Likewise, one only expected dire things of The Princess and the Frog and its (exceedingly loose) take on the Brothers Grimm’s The Frog Prince or Iron Heinrich (1812).
 Sometimes however it is pleasant to have one’s expectations surprised.